cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 Alright!
 We have implemented all the moving parts.

 **Try them out**: Move your mouse over the browser window, follow it with your eyes, and spam the space key.
 Then hit the train button from time to time.
-The green ball should start following your eyes around!
+The green sphere should start following your eyes around!
 It may be bad in the beginning, but starting at around ~50 training examples, repeated training and some luck, it should get pretty good.

 Find the **complete code of this tutorial** [here](https://github.com/cpury/lookie-lookie/tree/master/blogcode).

 While this is quite cool already, there is much **room for improvement**!
-What if the user moves their head or changes their posture?
-It would be great to have some meta-features, like the size, position and angle of the eyes rectangle.
+What if the user **moves their head** or **changes their posture**?
+It would be great to have some **additional features**, like the size, position and angle of the eyes rectangle.
 These and many more ideas I added to the code in my repository.
 You can try out the full version [here](https://cpury.github.io/lookie-lookie/) and look at the code [here](https://github.com/cpury/lookie-lookie).
 Some of the additional features I built:

-- **Meta features** as mentioned above
+- **Additional features** as mentioned above
 - Convert images to **grayscale**
 - **CoordConv** ([info](https://eng.uber.com/coordconv/))
 - **Heatmap** to check where the model succeeds or fails
 - Ability to **save/load the dataset**
 - Ability to **save/load the model**
 - **Retain weights** with **lowest validation** loss after training
-- **Better UI**
+- **Better UI** with a short **tutorial**

 Thanks for reading!
 Please leave your comments, feedback and ideas below.